IMViC: Citrate test

 In the 1930's, S.A.
 Koser conducted experiments that were used to study bacterial catabolism of organic acids.
 Koser found that citrate metabolism could be an indicator for bacteria found in natural environments.
-Additionally, citrate could be used to distinguish bacterial coliforms found in soil, and aquatic environments, such as Enterobacteiacea, and coliforms with fecal contamination.
+Additionally, citrate could be used to distinguish bacterial coliforms found in soil, and aquatic environments, such as Enterobacteriaceae, and coliforms with fecal contamination.
 It was found that coilforms without fecal contamination grew, while the coilforms with fecal contamination did not grow.

 This test uses Simmon's citrate agar to determine the ability of a microorganism to use citrate as its sole carbon and energy source.
 The agar contains citrate and ammonium ions (nitrogen source) and bromothymol blue (BTB) as a pH indicator.
 Bromothymol blue was added in order to reduce false positives.
 The citrate agar is green before inoculation, and turns blue, because of BTB as a positive test indicator, meaning citrate is utilized.
 The test is also prepared on a slant to maximize bacterial growth for an even better indication of the use of citrate.